srg-imperial/GrayC/ISSTA-2023-AE/data/Evaluation/EVALUATION-VIA-CONTROLLED-EXPERIMENTS/Bug-finding-trails/README.md

 ### ClangFuzzer Statically Invalid Code Examples

-Since the programs are statically invalid, the order in which the are presented shows the degree to which they are invalid and their likelihood of being accepted for a fix by developers.
-For instance example C is barely a C program while example A is closer to following the C grammar, yet being invalid.
+Since the programs are statically invalid, the order in which they are presented shows the degree to which they are invalid and their likelihood of being accepted for a fix by developers.
+For instance, example C is barely a C program while example A is closer to following the C grammar, yet being invalid.

-We reported Example B to the LLVM developers, which accepted this as a valid bug report, but this bug was never fixed or further discussed except for basic triage (since 6 of May 2022).
-We kept the bug report anonymised for the review.
+We reported "Example B" to the LLVM developers, which accepted this as a valid bug report, but this bug was never fixed or further discussed except for basic triage (since May 6, 2022).
+We kept the bug report anonymised for review.

-These examples are reduced to hit the ICE or compiler hand.
-See the table above the links to the original fuzzed programs.
+These examples were reduced to hitting the ICE or compiler hand.
+See the table above for the links to the original fuzzed programs.

 Example A (Statically invalid):
 ```